Dental Crown - North Phoenix, AZ

 The Construction of a Dental Crown

 In the past, dental crowns were typically made of metal, including an amalgam of silver or gold.
-Now, your Phoenix dentist in has choices that are far more aesthetically pleasing and equally strong.
+Now, your North Phoenix dentist in has choices that are far more aesthetically pleasing and equally strong.

 Most dental crowns today are made of either porcelain or ceramic.
 This way, the color of your restored tooth can be perfectly matched to your natural teeth.
 Advances in dental technology and materials ensure that crowns of porcelain and ceramic last for many years.